Aptcoder/Online-tutoring-app-API/readme.md

 ### info :
     title : Online tutoring app
     description : The online tutoring app API is built for the task 4 of the node js track of start.ng 2020.

     All requests and responses with this API use the JSON format.

     Authentication is with JWT tokens which are persisted as cookies to ensure good user experience.

-`base path`  :
+    Authentication is needed for all routes.Users must be signed in `base path`  :
 #### Endpoints :
 * **All users can retrieve a subject in a category by id**